2fm star Stephen Byrne announces departure from RTE after more than a decade

 In a statement shared on Instagram, Dubliner said: “Some news!
 Tomorrow will be my last show on 2fm.”

-“I want to say a big thank you to the various teams that I have had the privilege of working with over the years especially Kate, Graham, Dave, Cormack, Zabieszek and the late Helen Doorly, with whom we all .. .
+“I want to say a big thank you to the various teams that I have had the privilege of working with over the years especially Kate, Graham, Dave, Cormack, Zabieczek and the late Helen Doorly, with whom we all …